Emmo00/flask-status/README.md

 ## Features

-- **Status Endpoint**: Adds a `/api/status` endpoint to your Flask application.
+- **Status Endpoint**: Adds a status ping endpoint (`/api/status` by default) to your Flask application.
-- **Custom Status Message**(coming soon): Set a custom status message to provide more specific information about the health of your application.
+- **Custom Status Message**: Set a custom status message to provide more specific information about the health of your application.
-- **Logging**(coming soon): Logs incoming requests to the status endpoint and changes to the custom status message for monitoring purposes.
+- **Add more fields/data to status ping payload**: you can add more fields to the payload.
+This is helpful in cases where you want to add more info to the returned payload, for example, the state of the database.
+- **Authenticated Ping route**: With `FlaskStatus`, you can now set the status ping route to be only accessed by authenticated users or requests.

+See [below](#usage) for more info.

 ## Installation